IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 ### Cell Editing Template

 The column also accepts one last template that will be used when a cell is in edit mode.
 As with the other column templates, the provided context object is again the cell value and the cell object itself.
-Of course in order to make the edit-mode template accessible to end users, you need to set the `editable` property of the column to true.
+Of course in order to make the edit-mode template accessible to end users, you need to set the `Editable` property of the column to true.

 ```html
 <igx-column dataType="number" editable="true" field="Price">